fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-questionnaire-intro.md

 The `helpText.xhtml` value should follow the same standards as http://hl7.org/fhir/extension-rendering-xhtml.html.

 ### ConditionId
 The `item.enableBehavior.conditionId` can be used to identify conditions.
+This property is primarily used when modeling Questionnaires which should be transformed to CDA documents.

+### External identifier
-This property is primarily used when modeling Questionnaire which should be transformed to CDA documents.
+The `item.externalIdentifier` can be used to identify either questionnaire groups or questionnaire questions.
+This property is primarily used when modeling Questionnaires which should be transformed to CDA documents.